henatan99/enumerators/README.md

 ## Running tests

-To run tests plases make sure rspec is installed in your machine.
+To run the test please make sure RSpec is installed in your machine.

 ![screenshot](assets/rspec.png)